Mae Hong Son

 Tham Lod caves

 Tham Lod, is a huge cave system in Soppong / Phang Mapa district whose vast caverns contain pre-historic remains and relics alongside many colorful stalagmites and stalactites.
+Cave can be explored with local guides, which can be hired for a small fee at the cave entrance.
+Parking lot and restaurants at the caves entrance.
+Not to be missed.

 Mexican sunflowers fields (Dok Buatong)